• Homeowners

 Britain's Shrinking Homes: What Size are Homes in Your Region?

-In the past 12 months we’ve all had to rethink how we use our homes and living spaces, with houses and flats becoming temporary office spaces, schools and gyms.
+In the past few years, we’ve all had to rethink how we use our homes and living spaces, with houses and flats becoming temporary office spaces, schools and gyms.
 With few opportunities to get out and about, it’s been a case of making the most of the space we’ve got available.

 For many of us that was easier said than done however, as the size of properties in the UK is actually shrinking.
 In fact, the average home in England is reported to be a surprising 20% smaller than it was back in the 1970s.